 To begin, we looked at options all around Louisville and determined that Metzger Park would be an optimal location because of the ability to share resources with the City, as well as provide Library services near the park, the YMCA, and the schools.
 For example, if the City is already planning to build a parking lot there, could the Library be built near the parking lot to eliminate the need and cost to build that on our own?

-Q: How are we going to pay for it?
+Q: How is the Library going to pay for it?

 The Library is committed to NOT asking for a levy.
-As the Library has been trying to build over the years, we have saved money and we are investigating borrowing the remaining amount.
+As the Library has been trying to build over the years, we have saved money and we will borrow the remaining amount.
 This is a commonly-used option for libraries that do not want to ask for a levy, and was recently used by the Stark Library during their most recent renovations.

 Q: Why not stay in the current building at 700 Lincoln Avenue?

 The current building no longer fits the needs of a 21st century library.
 Just in the last few years, there have been electrical issues and roof leaks that shut down the Teen Department for months.
 The building is not fully ADA (Americans with Disabilities Act) compliant, so some patrons can't use the facility's second floor.

 Plus, we would love to have all of our staff and facilities in one place.
 This would lessen the confusion over where programs are held, and make it easier for folks attending programs to also pick out materials to check out and take home.
 Lastly, maintaining two old buildings has become not only inconvenient, but costly.